VIDA-NYU/reproducibility-news/CONTRIBUTING.md

 ![](https://github.com/VickySteeves/reproducible-science/blob/master/images/workflow.png)

-Afterwards, you'll be redirected to directly edit the file (in a repository in your account).
+Afterward, you'll be redirected to directly edit the file (in a repository in your account).
 Edit the news.yaml file by adding this template at the top of the file:

      ---
      title: |